himanshu1311/Antahsagari-Documentation/ROS/README.md

 - Sensors on the robot collect valuable data of its surrounding and gives us a direct or indirect knowing of its physical state.
 - These data are then sent and processed in the controller that will output a command for the actuators.
 The command evolves with time according to the desired         state and the current one.
 - The main pros is that nodes can subscribe to topics to listen messages and publish on topics to share data with other nodes.

 ## MAVlink:
 To communicate, the ROV used MAVlink witch is a lightweight messaging protocol design for drones and moving robots.
 To deal with this message, the
 ROV runs Ardusub, a branch of ardupilot project for underwater vehicles on a Pixhawk, a hardware electronic card to easely connect sensors and pwm motors with MAVlink.
 On the topside computer, the software QGroundControl is made for handling MAVlink message, conjure Ardusub on the ROV.

+## Ardusub:

+The ArduSub project is a fully-featured open-source solution for remotely operated underwater vehicles (ROVs) and autonomous underwater vehicles (AUVs).
+ArduSub is a part of the ArduPilot project, and was originally derived from the ArduCopter code.
+ArduSub has extensive capabilities out of the box including feedback stability control, depth and heading hold, and autonomous navigation.

+ArduSub works seamlessly with Ground Control Station software that can monitor vehicle telemetry and perform powerful mission planning activities.